YuLiumt/ZettelKasten/Notebook/Linux.md

 		- **%CPU**: The share of CPU time used by the process since the last update.
 			- If a process is multi-threaded and top is not operating in Threads mode, amounts greater than $100\%$ may be reported.
 You toggle Threads mode with the `H` interactive command.
 		- **%MEM**: The share of physical memory used.
+- **htop** - Similar to top command but shows the percentage of CPU being used.
 - **scp** - Transfer files and directories across the systems securely over the network.
 	```bash
 	$ scp -r [-l <num>] <user@host>:<folder> <folder>